walmartlabs/concord-website/docs/plugins/looper.md

   is used
 - `call`: name of a specific flow to use for the execution of the Looper job, if not provided `default` flow is used
-- `jobName`: name of the job on the Looper server
+- `jobName`: name of the job on the Looper server, if your job is located in a folder use `myfolder/job/myjob` as the jobName value
 - `parameters`: Parameters to pass, the job has to be configured as parameterized job, details in
   [Calling Parameterized Job](#calling-parameterized-job);